 Praised by Opera News for his “warm, strong, highly promising tenor," Rolando Sanz is thrilling audiences with his impeccable technique and musical depth, as well as his vocal “color and heartfelt interpretations” (Milwaukee Journal Sentinel).
-This season, he makes his Metropolitan Opera debut in Mozart's Idomeneo under the baton of Maestro James Levine, in a production that will be simulcast in cinemas worldwide via Met Live in HD, and Rodolfo in Fairfax Symphony Orchestra’s La bohème.
-He returned to the Met roster for productions of La traviata, Salome, and Fidelio, and makes his Michigan Opera Theatre debut as Ragueneau in Cyrano.
-Following a return to the Spoleto Festival USA as tenor soloist in Beethoven's Choral Fantasy and Mass in C Major, Rolando makes his Asheville Symphony and Apollo Orchestra debuts as tenor soloist in Beethoven's 9th Symphony.
+In the 2016/17 season, he made his Metropolitan Opera debut in Mozart's Idomeneo under the baton of Maestro James Levine, in a production that was simulcast in cinemas worldwide via Met Live in HD, and Rodolfo in Fairfax Symphony Orchestra’s La bohème.
+He returned to the Met roster for productions of La traviata, Salome, and Fidelio, and made his Michigan Opera Theatre debut as Ragueneau in Cyrano.
+Following a return to the Spoleto Festival USA as tenor soloist in Beethoven's Choral Fantasy and Mass in C Major, Rolando made his Asheville Symphony and Apollo Orchestra debuts as tenor soloist in Beethoven's 9th Symphony.

 Rolando has honed his Italianate tenor of “considerable color and strength” (Baltimore Sun) with roles including Alfredo with Virginia Opera, Florentine Opera, Ash Lawn Opera, and Pacific Symphony, Nemorino in L’elisir d’amore with Florentine Opera and Finger Lakes Opera, Boris in Kát’a Kabanová with Spoleto Festival USA, Rodolfo in La bohème with Palm Beach Opera and Opera Idaho, Paolo in Rachmaninov’s Francesca da Rimini with the Princeton Festival, Arminio in I masnadieri with Washington Concert Opera, Pinkerton (cov) in Madame Butterfly with Opera Theatre of Saint Louis, and Duca di Mantua in Rigoletto with Boston Youth Symphony Orchestra and Annapolis Opera.